thanhkeke97/RSTGameTranslation/README.md

 - NVIDIA GPU highly recommended
 - First-time language downloads may take 1-2 minutes
 - The application will automatically change API keys if the previous API is rate-limited, so please enter as many API keys as possible
+- The translation speed depends on the LLM model; if you are using Gemini, you should check the translation speed at [here](https://aistudio.google.com/prompts/new_chat)
 ---

 ## 🛠️ For Developers